maryletey/Derivatives-and-Securities-Research/README.md

 Our data for this project was collected from the [CBOE](http://www.cboe.com).
 This project covers multiple topics such as bid-ask spread analysis, risk and volatility, and trading strategies.

-**Special Thanks:** A special thanks to John Letey for the great help he gave.
+**Special Thanks:** A special thanks to John Letey for the amazing help he gave.